LeahKamau/alx-pre_course/README.md

-make any changes in the <update_script> branch commit message should read changes made
+make any changes in the <update_script> branch commit message should read changes done